Kabankalan: History

-When the Americans came, they introduced the democratic form of government.
+When the Americans came, they introduced a democratic form of government.
 During this time, a lot of improvements came to the town and new modern techniques of farming were introduced by the Americans to the local farmers that improved their products.
-On April 2, 1903, the Philippine Commission passed Act No. 716 reducing the thirty four (34) municipalities of the Province of Negros Occidental to twenty-one (21) whereby the municipality of Cavancalan was merged to Ilog.
+On April 2, 1903, the Philippine Commission passed Act No. 716 reducing the 34 municipalities of the Province of Negros Occidental to 21 whereby the municipality of Cavancalan was merged to Ilog.
 On March 14, 1907, Philippine Commission passed Act.
-No. 1612 increasing the number of municipalities in the Province of Negros Occidental from twenty-one (21) to twenty–two (22) by separating from Ilog the former municipality of Cavancalan and reconstituting the same under the name Kabankalan.
+No. 1612 increasing the number of municipalities in Negros Occidental from 21 to 22 by separating from Ilog the former municipality of Cavancalan and reconstituting the same under the name Kabankalan.
 In mid-1907, a group of rebels called "Pulahanes" led by Papa Isio, raided the town and burned down all the houses.
 However, the people of Kabankalan quickly recovered and rebuilt the town from the destruction caused by the dissidents.
-Lorenzo Decena Zayco was elected Municipal President in a special election and took his oath of office, along with other elected officials on January 2, 1908.
-Pre War- Kabankalan saw the emerging development of the sugar industry.
+Lorenzo Zayco was elected Municipal President in a special election and took his oath of office, along with other elected officials on January 2, 1908.
+Pre War-Kabankalan saw the emerging development of the sugar industry.
 Sugar mills were put up in Hacienda Bearin and Hacienda San Isidro.

 During the Second World War, Kabankalan was made a garrison town by Japanese Imperial Forces.
 Sugar mills were destroyed, school buildings were demolished and houses razed to ground.
-During this time, a recognized guerrilla unit and the local troops of the Philippine Commonwealth Army military were formed to oppose the foreign aggression and many people fled to the mountains to avoid Japanese military abuse.
+During this time, a recognized guerrilla unit and the local troops of the Philippine Commonwealth Army were formed to oppose the foreign aggression and many people fled to the mountains to avoid Japanese military abuse.
 When the Americans returned to the island to aid Filipino soldiers under the Commonwealth Army and Constabulary, and the recognized guerrillas, they helped the people be freed from Japanese occupation.
-Post war era concentrated on rehabilitation efforts that saw the establishment of two Sugar Mills-Dacongcogon and SONEDCO-placing Kabankalan at the crossroad of agro industrial development and setting the ground as a hub of business and trade in Southern Negros.
+Post war era concentrated on rehabilitation efforts that saw the establishment of two Sugar Mills-Dacongcogon and SONEDCO-placing Kabankalan at the crossroad of agro industrial development and setting the ground as a hub of business and trade in southern Negros.
 With the growth of the sugar industry, banks and other financial institutions and commercial establishments put up branches and offices in Kabankalan.
 The establishment of two sugar mills in the 1960s and early 1970s gave the town a boost into the list of the top improving towns of Negros.